Australian Jewish Democratic Society: Resolution on limited boycotts

 On 8 August 2010, the AJDS became the first Australian community-affiliated Jewish organisation to adopt the view that some boycotts of Israel may indeed be justified.
 Unlike the BDS position on Israel, the AJDS wants to concentrate on those who profit from the occupation.
 The decision culminated a 16-month process of discussion and expression of a wide range of views in its Newsletter.

 The resolution thus rejected the Palestinian civil society version of Boycotts, Divestments and Sanctions (BDS): "The AJDS is opposed to any Boycotts, Divestment and Sanctions (BDS) campaign aimed at the breadth of Israeli economic, cultural or intellectual activity".
 The AJDS only supports "selected BDS actions designed to bring about an end to the Israeli occupation, blockade and settlement on Palestinian lands lying outside of the June 1967 Israeli borders."

 While not reversing the AJDS's long-term opposition to blanket academic boycotts, the AJDS envisaged boycotting "specific Israeli academics openly supportive of the Occupation."
 The organisation made it plain that nevertheless decision on any action would still need to be taken on a case-by-case basis.

-Settlements products
+Settlements products and the Occupation

 In early 2013, AJDS also launched a Don't Buy Settlements Products campaign.
 In response to hostile statements from the Jewish Community Council of Victoria, the AJDS issued a statement in which it said that "The JCCV, as the roof body of the Jewish community in Victoria, must recognise that our community is large and complex.
 There are innumerable different versions of Jewishness, Judaism, and relationships to Israel contained within it.
 It is not the role of the JCCV, or the different affiliates, to police what is an acceptable expression of Jewishness or Zionism.
 The JCCV should be focused on fostering an open, inclusive and dynamic Jewish community.
 Disaffiliating, or sanctioning, the AJDS would be a step in the wrong direction for a diverse, and politically pluralistic Victorian Jewish community, and for Jewish communities around the world."

+In 2024, AJDS noted that "In 2010 the AJDS adopted a resolution which supported limited boycotts and services to hold Israel accountable for its occupation.
+This included selected actions designed to bring about an end to the Israeli occupation, blockade and settlement on Palestinian lands lying outside of the June 1967 Israeli borders."
+Further, in 2021, it stated to the Australian Department of Foreign Affairs that "Neither the Australian government nor any company or charity in Australia should be engaged in any trade or investment with Israel in the Occupied Territories".
+In line with this, it has voiced its opposition to military contracts with Elbit.

+AJDS also supports selective sanctions against Israeli individuals and organisations which violate human rights.
+At the same time, AJDS notes that "any relationship between Australian and Palestinian entities such as the Palestinian Authority should also be subject to a similar human rights assessment with respect to military, security, intelligence, and related services, and be subject to sanction if necessary".